 Charlotte combines her expertise in design and sustainability to her teaching experience to provide advice and strategies to implement sustainability to design courses in higher education degrees.

-Charlotte’s interdisciplinary approach to design lead her to coordinate and lecture design courses thoughout a variety of different disciplines.
+Charlotte’s interdisciplinary approach to design lead her to lecture and guest lecture in core units and various design disciplines.
 Charlotte specialises in lecturing design and sustainability as well as other theory courses such as design history.
-Her approach focuses on promoting students’ ability to look at conventional histories and theories of design from a critical perspective as well as engaging with the content to understand the relevance of learning about design histories, theories and strategies.
+Her approach focuses on promoting student’s ability to look at conventional histories and theories of design from a critical perspective as well as engaging with the content to understand the relevance of learning about design histories, theories, strategies and thinking to their practice.

 Charlotte works as research assistant in the QUT School of Design.
 Her role includes tasks such as undertaking research, reparing draft reports, reviewing literature, writing draft literature reviews, collecting data and preparing graphical displays of data.